vile8/GettingAndCleaningDataProject/README.md

 	4. Appropriately labels the data set with descriptive variable names.
 	5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+In addition to creating the run_analysis.R file there are 3 additional files to make it simpler to (re)use components of this project and make it more readable.
+These scripts will automatically be sourced by running the main run_analysis.R file so long as they are in the same directory and include:

+	1. buildAggMeanOutputDF.R
+	2. createNamedDataSet.R
+	3. fetchAndUnpackData.R

 ===========================================================

 My script for run_analysis.R can be run by loading it with: